JanathBandara/eco-efi-check/README.md

 The vehicle-emission inspection data used to develop and evaluate the framework were obtained from the **Vehicle Emission Testing Programme of the Department of Motor Traffic, Sri Lanka**.

-The original research dataset is **not included in this repository** because the authors do not have permission to redistribute the source data publicly.
+The original research dataset is **not included in this repository**.
+Datasets used and analyzed during the current study are available from the corresponding author upon request.

 Consequently, cloning this repository does not provide the original vehicle-emission records used for model development and independent evaluation.